- My LS

 Parliamentary briefing: Divorce, Dissolution and Separation Bill

-This briefing outlines the views of the Law Society in relation to the Divorce, Dissolution and Separation Bill ahead of its second reading in the House of Lords on 5 February.
+This briefing outlines our views in relation to the Divorce, Dissolution and Separation Bill ahead of its second reading in the House of Lords on 5 February.
 The bill, which had its first reading in the House of Lords on 7 January, introduces a system of no-fault divorce.

-The Law Society unequivocally welcomes and supports legislation to introduce no-fault divorce.
+We unequivocally welcome and support legislation to introduce no-fault divorce.

 The bill will: